stevenhenderson/steven-dawn-cli3/README.md

 The icons folder will accept svgs, it will minify them and strip out any comments or unnessarcy spacing (and also attributes such as class; important to retain if used for css animation, in which case comment out this function in gulpfile.js).
 It will also prefix the file name with 'icon-' if it doesn't exist, and drop the icon within the snippets folder.

-#### Setup

-With Node installed and configured, let's install Gulp locally, and download the plugins we need.
-This is a really straight forward process.
+With Node installed and configured, [install Gulp](https://www.npmjs.com/package/gulp-install) locally and download any required gulp plugins.

 If the project already has a gulpfile.js file in the dev folder (usually `dev` or `src` folder within root of project directory), then just run the `npm install` terminal command to download all the gulp plugins needed.